pat-hare/Udacity-Flashcards/README.md

+Udacity Flashcards App Project - Final Project

+This was bootstrapped with create-react-native-app.
+It was tested and runs in the expo emulator.
+All the stylings and code has been tested for android and not iOS and has all been run through an emulator, not a physical device.

+To start the app:
+ - Git clone the app from the provided link on github
+ - cd into the udacity-flashcards folder and run yarn start
+ - Once the dependencies have been downloaded start up the expo emulator if using the emulator (it has been designed for a Samsung S8)
+ - Once the VM is running start the app by running yarn start
+ - A menu of options will appear in the temrinal - press 'a' if using the emulator and the app will start in the VM (scan the QR code to use your phone)

+Thank you for your review and time.
+The course has been an incredible experience.

+During the project I gathered ideas from other girhub repos but as per the Udacity Honor Code guidelines I closed their work and did not look at the code whilst writing mine, I gathered concepts and ideas they used such as the use of state in switching quiz questions and adding redux dispatch properties to AddCard and AddDeck.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).